-Imagine living the good life for most of your life and then one day you find yourself broke while battling cancer and just when you thought things couldn't get worse, you're diagnosed with HIV.
+Imagine living the good life for most of your life and then one day finding yourself homeless, broke, battling cancer and just when you thought things couldn't get worse, you're diagnosed with HIV.
 What would you do?
 Where would you turn for help?

 29 Months, Seen but not Heard is a collection of pictures through the harshness of homelessness.